-Between wrangling late RSVPs, finalizing your wedding day timeline, following up to make sure everyone in your bridal party has their wedding day ensembles purchased (or at least ordered), squeezing in those last pre-wedding beauty appointments and planning for any remaining wedding vendor payments (plus wedding day gratuities), the final weeks counting down to your actual wedding date can feel like an obstacle course at times.
+Between wrangling late RSVPs, finalizing your wedding day timeline, following up to make sure everyone in your bridal party has their wedding day ensembles purchased (or at least ordered), squeezing in those last pre-wedding beauty appointments, and planning for any remaining wedding vendor payments (don't forget the wedding day gratuities!), the final weeks counting down to your actual wedding date can feel like an obstacle course at times, without a doubt.

-By using the drag-and-drop seating chart tool offered by WeddingWire, you can customize a seating plan and choose table shapes as well as keep track of your RSVPs all in one place.
+By using the drag-and-drop seating chart tool offered by WeddingWire, you can customize a seating plan and choose table shapes, as well as keep track of your RSVPs, all in one place.
 Plus, the site allows you to easily share your fancy new digital wedding seating chart template once it's complete.
-You can print, export or email your floor plan to your venue (as well as your parents) so everyone is looped in on the arrangement.
+You can print, export, or email your floor plan to your venue (as well as your parents) so everyone is looped in on the arrangement.
 You can also find this tool in an app version for download in both the App Store and Google Play.

 For those of you that prefer working with a spreadsheet, Style Me Pretty has shared an excellent, color-coded seating chart template that you can save to Google Drive.
 It doesn't have drag and drop functionality, but nonetheless it's extremely simple to use—especially for those who love Excel and Google Sheets!